Tiled and hygienic floors for breweries

 The legislation surrounding beer production is much the same as any food and beverage manufacturing facility.
 This means that it's essential that floors and other surfaces are hygienic meeting food grade or food safe standards and that they don't encourage microbial growth.

-A rigorous cleaning process is essential in a brewery, so the floor must be able to withstand harsh cleaning chemicals and either hot water and / or steam.
+A rigorous cleaning process is essential in a brewery, so the floor must be able to withstand harsh cleaning chemicals, hot water, and steam.
 The finish must be able to withstand thermal cycling when cleaning, when temperatures change from normal to very hot, otherwise the floor surface will deteriorate.
 Similarly, it must also be thermal shock resistant when steam cleaning, as this can also cause much damage to a concrete surface.

 Brewery and distillery floors must be able to withstand impact from kegs and barrels, trolleys and forklifts.
 And if floors finishes are installed before the brewing equipment, it is essential that any damage caused during the installation process is repaired.
 What's more, the floor and floor surface must be able to bear the equipment's compressive load.